Skip to content

 MightyBot

-MightyBot locks down enterprise chaos with policy-enforcing agents—99% accuracy in regulated worlds like fintech/healthcare.
+MightyBot is designed for enterprise environments, using policy-driven AI agents to support governance, compliance, and operational workflows in regulated industries including fintech and healthcare.
 Firewall-secure, rules-to-agents auto-generate compliance workflows, auditable decisions every step.
 Teams unify via shared memory across swarms.

 Hands-On Verdict: Fintech API (PCI-DSS compliant): Zero violations—auth with mTLS, encrypted payloads, audit logs, reg-compliant tests.
 28 minutes from spec to sandbox deploy.
 Handled “add KYC flows”—integrated Plaid mocks, risk scoring ML, all policy-checked.
 Enterprise scale: 50 devs, zero drift.